|Main Page in

 and tsunami on 11 March 2011.

 The future of the nuclear energy has always been controversially debated.
 In the 1970ies, citizen's initiatives began protest actions against the expansion of nuclear power.
 In 1980, the Green party of Germany was founded which made the nuclear phase-out to one of its most important goals.
 Some time later, the Social Democrats, now out of government, became more and more influenced by green ideas and on a party conference in 1986, the party voted for a shut-down of the nuclear power plants within some years.
 But this party had to wait until 1998 to form the government and they did so with the Greens.
 The red-green majority tried to find an understanding with the nuclear power producing industry.
 In 2000, an agreement was made by the government and the companies which included a limitation of the operating time of the power plants.
 Each plant was granted a certain amount of energy to be produced.
 In general, this limitation meant an average operating time of 32 years.
 One has to know that in Germany, the last nuclear power plant was put on stream in 1989.
 Christian Democrats and Liberals opposed this decision and called for longer service times of nuclear power plants.
-These parties suggested that Germany's reactors were safer than those in other countries and that there were not sufficient alternatives for a reliable and competitive electricity supply.
-Since 2009, both parties are building the government again and on 28 October 2010 the conservative-liberal majority in the parliament voted for longer operating times of nuclear power plants.
+These parties emphasized that Germany's reactors were safer than those in other countries and that there were no sufficient alternatives for a reliable and competitive electricity supply.
+From 2009 to 2013, both parties were building the government again and on 28 October 2010 the conservative-liberal majority in the parliament voted for longer operating times of nuclear power plants.
 On an average, these times were lengthened for 12 years.
 In contrast, the decision of 30 June 2011 for an abrogation was supported by a great majority of Christian Democrats, Liberals, Social Democrats and most Greens.

 When the catastrophe in Japan occurred, Christian Democrats and the liberal FDP had already lost the majority in opinion polls.
 The Green Party was said to be able to win more than 20% in a national election and a win of the Greens and the Social Democrats in the forthcoming state elections in Baden-Württemberg on 27 March 2011 was predicted.
-This might have been the political background when on 14 March 2011 chancellor Merkel announced a temporary suspension of the the extension of the nuclear power plants' operating time and the temporary closure of the oldest nukes.
+This might have been the political background when on 14 March 2011 chancellor Merkel announced a temporary suspension of the extension of the nuclear power plants' operating time and the temporary closure of the oldest nukes.
 In addition, the government called for an Ethics Commission that should investigate the justification of the further use of nuclear energy and the reliability of alternative energy supply.
 During three months, all German nuclear power plants should have been checked intensively.

 Although it is very unlikely that an earthquake or a tsunami like in Japan will ever happen in Germany, the conservative-liberal government became more and more opposed to the use of nuclear energy and finally proposed the phase-out of nuclear energy at the latest by the end of 2022.
 In the parliament, the Left Party was the only party that rejected this proposal and asked for an immediate closure of all nukes and an amendment to the constitution forbidding the use of nuclear energy.